-Foreclosures down in Detroit, but debt levels could spell future crisis
+Foreclosures down, but debt could spell future crisis

 Anthony DeRamus’ Detroit home is under water — not on a mortgage, but on tax debt.